-Go to Castle Hill in Townsville for the best sunset views over Townsville, walk along the Strand promenade and head over to Kissing Point for amazing views on Magnetic Island.
+Go to Castle Hill in Townsville for the best sunset views over Townsville, walk along the Strand promenade, and head over to Kissing Point for amazing views of Magnetic Island.

 A 20-minute ferry ride will take you from Townsville to Magnetic Island where you can explore the natural beauty of this place.
 Expect to see koalas, lorikeets, stunning beaches, and breathtaking views on this small island.

 Most people rent a car or a bike to explore the island but you can also take a day pass for the bus (which is the cheapest option) that runs across Magnetic Island.